Top Spine Specialists in New Jersey.

-A type of degeneration, spinal stenosis occurs when the spinal canal narrows at one or more locations along the spine.
-This narrowing can happen as a result of trauma to, or deterioration of, the spine’s bones, discs, or joints.
+Let’s start with what Spinal Stenosis is.
+Essentially, this disorder is a type of degeneration, spinal stenosis occurs when the spinal canal narrows at one or more locations along the spine.
+This narrowing can happen as a result of trauma too, or deterioration of, the spine’s bones, discs, or joints.
 Many degenerative conditions that develop as part of the natural aging process can also cause spinal stenosis, particularly osteoarthritis.
 With this condition, the cartilage between the vertebrae wears away, leaving the bones to rub against each other and form bone spurs that restrict space in the spinal canal.
 Other concerns that can produce spinal stenosis include tumors, ligament changes, and a herniated disc.

 At our state-of-the-art practice, our Board Certified Spine Specialists can diagnose and treat spinal stenosis with a comprehensive selection of spine and pain management techniques.
 Your care, comfort, and results are our highest priorities.